plzZarbotay/Matiure/README.md

 ![Matiure Logo](/data/matiure.png)

-Manature is a repository dedicated to showcasing solutions to various problems implemented in the C programming language.
+Matiure is a repository dedicated to showcasing solutions to various problems implemented in the C programming language.
 Whether you're a beginner looking to learn C or an experienced programmer seeking efficient solutions, Manature offers a diverse range of problem sets to explore and contribute to.

 ## Table of Contents
 - [About](#about)